maxxNcode/say-to-go/README.md

    - Check that your microphone is properly connected

 3. **Location Not Found**
-   - Try more specific location names (e.g., "Times Square, New York" instead of just "New York")
+   - Try more specific location names
    - Use well-known landmarks for better results

 4. **360° View Not Available**